blinksh/blink/README.md

-# Blink Shell for iOS
+# Blink Shell for iOS (edited for more shell utils)
 Do Blink!
 [Blink](http://blink.sh) is the first professional, desktop-grade terminal for iOS that leverages the support of Mosh and SSH.
 Thus, we can unequivocally guarantee stable connections, lightning-fast speeds, and full configurations.
 It can and should be your all-day-long tool.

 We did not create another terminal to fix your website on the go.
 Blink was built as a professional grade product from the onset.
 We started by analyzing what the must-haves were and we ended up grounding Blink on these three concepts: